 Pharmacokinetics is the study of "what the body does to the drug."
-By and large, the body removes it either by metabolism (primarily in the liver) or by elimination (primarily in the kidneys).
+By and large, the body removes it either by metabolism (primarily in the liver) or by direct elimination of the unchanged drug (primarily in the kidneys).

 Note: See the Elimination Example with KE parameter for the Tut Script used to generate results in this section.